shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

 - Deep learning
 - Bayesian

 **This repo will give you notebook for each chapter with concept summary, data & python code to practice.
 This is meant to give you quick headstart with most used statistical concepts with data and code to play with.
-For deeper understanding of any concept, I recommend getting back to the book or ever explaining internet.**
+For deeper understanding of any concept, I recommend getting back to the book or just google.**

 *If find any issues or have doubts then put them under issues in the repo*

-*If you have any generic feedback, ideas to collaborate or any thing interesting to say then email me @ shilpaarora992[at]gmail[dot]com*
+*If you have any generic feedback, ideas to collaborate or any thing interesting to say then email me at shilpaarora992[at]gmail[dot]com*